 (B) if there are changes in form or substance, to sign a statement listing the changes and the reasons for making them.

-(2) The officer must note in the certificate prescribed by subsection (f)(1) whether the deposition was reviewed and, if so, must attach any changes the deponent makes during the 30-day period.
+(2) Changes indicated in the officer's certificate.
+The officer must note in the certificate prescribed by subsection (f)(1) whether the deposition was reviewed and, if so, must attach any changes the deponent makes during the 30-day period.

-(f) (1) The officer must certify in writing that the witness was duly sworn and that the deposition accurately records the witness's testimony.
+(f) Certification and delivery; exhibits; copies of the transcript or recording; notice of delivery or filing; retention of original.
+(1) Certification and delivery.
+The officer must certify in writing that the witness was duly sworn and that the deposition accurately records the witness's testimony.
 The certificate must accompany the record of the deposition.
 Unless the court orders otherwise, the officer must seal the deposition in an envelope or package bearing the title of the action and marked "Deposition of (witness's name)" and must promptly send it to the attorney who arranged for the transcript or recording.
 The attorney must store it under conditions that will protect it against loss, destruction, tampering or deterioration.

-(2) (A) Documents and tangible things produced for inspection during a deposition must, on a party's request, be marked for identification and attached to the deposition.
+(2) Documents and tangible things.
+(A) Originals and copies.
+Documents and tangible things produced for inspection during a deposition must, on a party's request, be marked for identification and attached to the deposition.
 Any party may inspect and copy them, but if the person who produced them wants to keep the originals the person may:

 (i) Offer copies to be marked, attached to the deposition and then used as originals, after giving all parties a fair opportunity to verify the copies by comparing them with the originals; or